Genobaud (3rd century): Name

 While kinship with a later Genobaud, a Frankish leader about one century later, is not provable, it is considered plausible by scholars.
-In the Merovingian period, the name (in the form Gennobaud) apparently becomes more common.
+In the later Merovingian period, the name (in the form Gennobaud) was apparently common in the Frankish nobility.
 For example, the first bishop of Laon had this name.

-Unlike Gennobaudes in the following century, the tenth panegyric in the third century, the first time this name is attested, spells the name as "Gennoboudes".
+Unlike Gennobaudes in the fourth century, the tenth panegyric in the third century, which was the first time this name was attested, spelled the name as "Gennoboudes".
 This vowel sound is not expected for names derived from Proto-Germanic, and so some scholars believe this spelling could indicate Celtic influence, if not scribal error.
-More generally, both parts of the name are associated with Celtic names, but ancient Celtic and Germanic names sometimes had similar two-part forms.
+More generally, both parts of the name are associated with earlier Celtic names, but ancient Celtic and Germanic names sometimes had similar two-part forms.